Is Car Insurance Cheaper for Leased Cars? Or More Expensive?

 Is it cheaper to insure a leased car?
+Is car insurance cheaper if you lease a car?
 Or is it the same as insuring an ordinary car that you have financed or purchased outright?
-Today, we’re explaining everything you need to know about the difference in car insurance on leased vehicles and purchased vehicles.
+Below, we’re explaining everything you need to know about the difference in car insurance on leased vehicles and purchased vehicles.

 There is No Impact on Car Insurance Whether Your Car is Purchased or Leased

 If you’re comparing auto insurance prices for the same vehicle, then it doesn’t matter whether you’re buying or leasing the vehicle.
 The car is the same, and the value of the car is the same.
 Generally, you’ll pay the exact same insurance prices.

 This is particularly true if you’re financing a vehicle or leasing a vehicle.
 Whether you’re financing or leasing a vehicle, you don’t technically own the vehicle outright.
 The financing company, leasing company, or dealership partially owns your vehicle.
 Your vehicle is the collateral that secures the loan.
 Because the vehicle is the collateral, the lender wants to protect that collateral.
 That’s why the lender will often require you to get full coverage auto insurance – not just basic liability insurance – on the vehicle.

 Car Insurance May Be Cheaper If You Buy the Vehicle Outright

 If you’re buying a new vehicle with cash and you own the vehicle outright, then you have different insurance options than if you were to finance or lease a vehicle.